nanz6/projects_of_strong_lensing/lenstronomy_ALMA_likelihood_and_source_recon/README.md

 These notebooks can be used as practical templates for lens modeling projects.

+### `additional_tests/`
+This folder provides notebooks and results for additional tests of the ALMA fitting pipeline that are not displayed in the paper.
+- ALMA Point Source Fitting Tests:
+  We test the ALMA image fitting in two senarios that involve point sources: unlensed point sources and quadruply imaged quasar.
+The result shows the likelihood function works well for point source as well.

 ### `science_results/`
 This folder contains scripts and notebooks related to the lens modeling analysis of SPT galaxies.
 These are provided as reference materials.